Shipeasy

 src/lib/shipeasy.ts

 Call this once during boot (server entry, root layout, or worker startup).
-The same shipeasy() call covers flags, configs, experiments, and translations — you do not need separate init for each.
+The same configure() call covers flags, configs, experiments, and translations — you do not need separate init for each.
+The optional attributes transform maps your user object onto the Shipeasy attribute map so that every bound Client you construct evaluates against the right context.

 --rollout 0 means "no one sees it yet."
-The gate exists, the SDK knows about it, but every call returns false.
+The feature flag exists, the SDK knows about it, but every call returns false.
 Safe to deploy.
+(A description field exists on the feature flag row but the CLI's flags create doesn't accept a --description flag today — add the description from the dashboard after creating.)

-Alternatively, create it in the dashboard: Flags → New gate → Save.
+Alternatively, create it in the dashboard: Flags → New feature flag → Save.

 3. Wrap the code path